-During the period 1st September 2019 to 31st August 2020 the full Board of Trustees has met 5 times.
+During the period 1st September 2020 to 31st August 2021 the full Board of Trustees has met 6 times.

-Since 2005, the Strategic Leadership Team at Hodgson has been regarded as 'outstanding' by Ofsted.
 To the very clear benefit of our students and their life chances in the modern world, our track record of strong and effective strategic leadership and governance has been a cornerstone of the continued improvements made at Hodgson Academy.
 The Board of Trustees remain extremely proud of these achievements and the Board will continue to work closely with the Strategic Leadership Team to maintain the standards that have been achieved.

-Hodgson in partnership with Blackpool Sixth Form College was, eight years ago, designated one of the country's first 100 National Teaching Schools.
-Since our designation as The Fylde Coast Teaching School we have built up a national profile for excellence in 'school to school support', leadership development and teacher training.
+Hodgson in partnership with Blackpool Sixth Form College was, nine years ago, designated one of the country's first 100 National Teaching Schools.
+Following our designation as The Fylde Coast Teaching School we built up a national profile for excellence in 'school to school support', leadership development and teacher training.
 In line with the continued excellent achievements of Hodgson Academy and our Teaching School, the Department of Education approached us to consider the sponsorship of a small number of local academies in the Fylde Coast area.
 After long and detailed discussions at all levels within the governing bodies and the leadership teams of both Hodgson and Blackpool Sixth Form College the academy agreed to this request.
 The Teaching School, via a newly created Trust, Fylde Coast Academy Trust (FCAT), took over the sponsorship of Unity Academy on 1st September 2013 and similar sponsorships of Aspire Academy and Montgomery School came into effect on 1st September 2014 and 1st October 2014 respectively.
 Subsequently a number of other primary and secondary schools have joined Fylde Coast Academy Trust.
 The Trust has opened a new free school, Armfield Academy, in September 2018.

-During the last academic year discussions have taken place with regards to the Teaching School's ongoing sponsorship of FCAT.
-After much deliberation and with the agreement of the Regional Schools Commissioner it was determined that FCAT was in a position to stand alone as an academy sponsor.
+In 2020 after much deliberation and with the agreement of the Regional Schools Commissioner it was determined that FCAT was in a position to stand alone as an academy sponsor.

-Steps have therefore been taken to end the sponsorship of FCAT by the Teaching School.
-Notwithstanding this, our commitment to the Teaching School remains as strong as ever and our relationship moving forward with FCAT and its constituent academies will continue to be one of mutual co-operation and support.
+Steps were therefore taken to end the sponsorship of FCAT by the Teaching School.
+This took place in the summer of 2020.

+Notwithstanding this, our commitment to the Teaching School has remained as strong as ever and our relationship moving forward with FCAT and its constituent academies will continue to be one of mutual co-operation and support.
+To reflect the responsibilities of Teaching Schools as now determined at national level the Teaching School has been re-named as Fylde Coast SCITT Ltd to reflect its focus on teacher training at both primary and secondary levels.